datakind/permanent-colandr-back/deployment/README.md

 So a workflow would look like ...

+1. Replace `./deployment/env-configmap.yaml` with the one configured for your host
-1. `git checkout matt-azure-kubernetes-service-deployment`
+2. `git checkout matt-azure-kubernetes-service-deployment`
-2. Do some work, change some code, or adjust the Kubernetes configuration files in `./deployment`
+3. Do some work, change some code, or adjust the Kubernetes configuration files in `./deployment`
-3. Run deployment script to push to container registry: `python3 deploy_azure.py`
+4. Run deployment script to push to container registry: `python3 deploy_azure.py`
-4. Go to the URL, to find it click under "Services and Ingresses" in the Azure portal
+5. Go to the URL, to find it click under "Services and Ingresses" in the Azure portal

 # Useful commands